A PDF version of the residential service application is available for download.

 To turn on your service after our infrastructure and meter installation, we require your city or municipality’s successful electric and/or gas inspection(s).
 We recommend you acquire these inspections as soon as possible.
 CPS Energy will still install your infrastructure and meters, but in a locked position until we receive the appropriate inspections.
 In some locations, the CPS Energy Meter Installer will perform this inspection.

-CPS Energy will perform our required inspection and if your inspection passes, we will schedule your infrastructure install and meter set within 15 business days.
+CPS Energy will perform our required inspection and if your inspection passes, we will schedule your infrastructure install and meter set.
 If your site fails CPS Energy inspection, you will be notified by email with reason of turndown.
 Once corrections are made, you can re-click site ready in the Construction & Renovation Web Portal or call 210-353-4050 to schedule another Site-Ready inspection.

 Your municipality will perform their inspection which are required before CPS can turn on your service.